AdaCore/spark2014/docs/lrm/source/packages.rst

-5. Upon returning from a boundary subprogram for a type T, a verification condition is introduced for every part of every output that is of type T, to ensure that this part satisfies T's invariant.
+5. Upon returning from a boundary subprogram for a type T, a verification condition is introduced for every part of every output that is of type T (or a descendant thereof), to ensure that this part satisfies T's invariant.

 .. _tu-type_invariants-06: